SHC-Robotics-Team-8255/About-SHC-Robotics/README.md

 Nearly all of our students use Apple computers and only one or two use PCs.
 The "standard" tools for doing [VEX programming](http://www.vexrobotics.com/vexedr/software/) include RobotC and EasyC.
-However, these tools operate in Windows on PCs.
+However, these tools operate in Windows on PCs, which would require most of our students to use a virtual environment and to purchase seperate Windows(tm) licenses.
 An Open Source option that runs on Apple and Linux computers is [Convex](https://github.com/jpearman/convex) but the learning curve to install it and use it is steep.
 SHC took the time to create